abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

 Moving to a new place can often be exciting, hectic and even tiresome, all at the same time.
-I am moving my blog, from [here](http://quipu-strands.blogspot.com/), and it’s none of those.[^1] Yeesh ... feeble attempt at a [garden path sentence](https://en.wikipedia.org/wiki/Garden_path_sentence).
+I am moving my blog, from [here](http://quipu-strands.blogspot.com/), and it’s none of those.[^1]

+Yeesh ... feeble attempt at a [garden path sentence](https://en.wikipedia.org/wiki/Garden_path_sentence).
+Anyhoo ...

 I tend towards writing technical posts when I tend towards writing at all these days, and [blogger](https://www.blogger.com) doesn’t give me the presentation options I need.
 So, for now, its GitHub pages[^2], but with my own domain.
 That way, if I decide to move again, my (almost non-existent) readers won’t be sent scrambling to find my (almost non-existent) content.